Tensions high as Amplats to unveil South Africa job cuts plan

 AMCU emerged as the dominant union in the platinum shafts last year after a bloody tussle that saw it poach tens of thousands of members from the National Union of Mineworkers (NUM), a key political ally of the ruling African National Congress (ANC).

+South African platinum producer Lonmin said on Thursday that AMCU now represented 70 percent of its main local workforce, reflecting the ongoing union membership struggle.

+The company added it was working to finalise a union representation agreement with AMCU, the NUM and other smaller unions to get wage talks off the ground.

-This explains why the ANC and the government have taken such a hard line on the proposed cuts, a striking contrast to past positions when the gold industry was allowed over the course of a decade to cut tens of thousands of jobs to remain sustainable.
+The union power struggle explains why the ANC and the government have taken such a hard line on the proposed Amplats cuts, a striking contrast to past positions when the gold industry was allowed over the course of a decade to cut tens of thousands of jobs to remain sustainable.

 When Amplats announced the plan in January, the mining minister furiously accused the company of betrayal.
 Amplats has been in talks with the South African government for months to hammer out the agreed restructuring plan expected this week.